-It's more important than ever to make clear the dangers of pesticides, especially with approximately 59% of homes still using pesticides on a regular basis.
+You didn't really think I would skirt around the dangers of pesticides, did you, especially with approximately 59% of homes still using them on a regular basis?
 As the following studies will show, even a slight exposure to pesticides can have deadly affects on our health and most especially the health of children, whose nervous systems are still developing.

-The real problem is that pesticides are everywhere.
+The real problem is that pesticides are EV.
+RY.
+WHERE.
 Even if we don't use them in our home we are still exposed to them through non-organic foods, public parks, the routine spraying of businesses, even our doctors offices!
 Why?
 Because we've been convinced of their safety and of the dangers of insects by the very people profiting from the propaganda.

-Our culture has a very unnecessary view of insects and bugs in general.
+Let's just start off by saying our culture has a very unhelpful view of insects and bugs in general.
 If you ask anyone they will likely say it's because bugs are dangerous or harbor disease.
 But in most cases, the dangers of pesticides far outweigh the dangers of insects.

 For starters, of all the common household insects very few actually pose a real threat: most commonly the black widow spider and brown recluse spider.
 However, because spiders do not clean themselves to digest the poison, they rarely respond to pesticides.
 Therefore preventative measures and common sanitation practices are far more effective against poisonous spiders than pesticides.

-As for disease-carrying insects, the instances of disease caused by insects is very low, only seven insects out of a total of approximately 900,000 insects on Earth.86 But as you're about to see, the dangers of pesticides are much higher and we're trading our health for a false sense of security.
+As for disease-carrying insects, the instances of disease caused by insects is very low, only seven insects out of a total of approximately 900,000 insects on Earth.1 Seriously, folks.
+But as you're about to see, the dangers of pesticides are much higher and we're trading our health for a false sense of security.

 There is also the idea that without pesticides modern farming would not be possible.
 However, nature has already proven this idea to be false.
 Through the use of organic gardening practices, insect invasion can be avoided with little to no impact on our food supply.